 How do I protect my white shoes from getting dirty in the first place?

-Before you step outside, your best bet is to spray your shoes with a stain and liquid repellant, such as the popular Jason Markk Repel Spray–especially if you have canvas shoes.
+Before you step outside, your best bet is to spray your shoes with a stain and liquid repellant, such as the popular Jason Markk Repel Spray.
+This is especially important if you have canvas shoes.
 These sprays build a protective layer between the world and your shoe, making spot cleaning easier.

-Ferguson warns that without a barrier, dirt will seep into the surface and leave a permanent stain (the spray generally lasts three to four weeks; when liquids no longer roll off your sneaks, it’s time to respray).
-And, when your shoes get dirty, try to clean the offending spot ASAP, or it may leave a more permanent stain.
+Ferguson warns that without a barrier, dirt will seep into the surface and leave a stain.
+The spray generally lasts three to four weeks—when liquids no longer roll off your sneaks, it’s time to respray.
+Even if your shoes are protected, you’ll want to try to clean messes as soon as they happen to avoid leaving permanent stains.

 Should I get white canvas sneakers, or white leather?